Aliases for BRCA1 Gene

 GeneCards Summary for BRCA1 Gene

 BRCA1 (BRCA1 DNA Repair Associated) is a Protein Coding gene.
-Diseases associated with BRCA1 include Breast-Ovarian Cancer, Familial 1 and Fanconi Anemia, Complementation Group S. Among its related pathways are ATM Pathway and Homologous DNA Pairing and Strand Exchange.
+Diseases associated with BRCA1 include Breast-Ovarian Cancer, Familial 1 and Fanconi Anemia, Complementation Group S. Among its related pathways are DNA Double-Strand Break Repair and Androgen receptor signaling pathway.
 Gene Ontology (GO) annotations related to this gene include RNA binding and ligase activity.

 UniProtKB/Swiss-Prot Summary for BRCA1 Gene